jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D45R1
 Resolved bug in player class value distribution in the Pareto simulation.
 Wondering if I should go back to ALife or keep up general programming.

+###D46R1
+Programmed a two group effect size calculator.
+The calculator works but has a arithmetic bug in the effect_size function.
+Small scope projects like this are a great break from larger efforts.